davidje13/SequenceDiagram/README.md

 Bowie -> Goblin: The babe with the power
 Goblin -> Bowie: What power?
 note right of Bowie, Goblin: Most people get muddled here!
-Bowie -> Goblin: 'The power of voodoo'
+Bowie -> Goblin: "The power of voodoo"
 Goblin -> Bowie: "Who-do?"
 Bowie -> Goblin: You do!
 Goblin -> Bowie: Do what?